You wave goodbye to your previous client and swallow a gulp of air nervously awaiting your next meeting.

 Don’t answer the question.
 Doing so will decrease your chances of of making the sale or disable you from selling a bigger package than the client initially thinks he wants.
-This article is a 5-step system on how to sell personal training services for your sales meeting.
+This article is a 5-step system on selling personal training services for your sales meeting.
 It’s tried and tested.

 Selling Personal Training Step 1: “What is it you want to achieve?”

 The client has taken time out of their busy day to come see you.
 You are in the position of power and should be controlling the conversation, not the other way around.
 Immediately after small talk, ask him or her: “What is it that you want to achieve?” and shut up.
 It shifts control and focus to put you in the driver’s seat.

 Listen to what the person tells you and take careful notes.
 (Have a pad of paper and pen ready.
 Active note-taking is important to making the client feel that you care.)

 When the client stops talking, wait for a count of 5, in silence.
 Usually, they will start back up, but if they keep quiet, ask if there is a specific reason why he or she is coming to you.
 While he or she is talking, listen carefully to their emotional reasons for sitting in the chair across from you.
 Why do they want to lose 5 pounds?
 Always remember that emotion is what drives action.

 Once you know what the client wants to achieve, you can sketch out a path for him or her.

 It’s important that during these initial meetings you be quiet and let the client speak.
 Often, all that I’ll do are ask questions and paraphrase their answers.
 Make sure you ask every potential client the following before moving on:

 - Any injuries?